tedee-com/tedee-api-doc/docs/source/howtos/manage-and-operate-gates.rst

     - gate must be connected to the network
     - gate must be present in the BleBox account
-    - your BleBox integration must be active
+    - integration with BleBox must be active
     - you need to have access to the gate in the Tedee system